Ritik0109/Ritik0109/README.md

 ###

-- 🔭 I’m working as an Analyst
+- 🔭 I’m working as a Data Analyst
-- 📚 I'm currently learning Python & Cloud
+- 📚 I'm currently learning Cloud & Dataflows
 - ⚡ In my free time I like to reading books.
 I also like travelling and bodybuilding.
 I'm also into cars.
 A good TV-show with snacks to binge-watch is the best.

 ###